Rafat-khan10/global-superstore-sales-analysis/README.md

 ## ❓ Key Business Questions Explored
 1. How does revenue change month-over-month?
-2.Which customers contribute the most revenue?
+2. Which customers contribute the most revenue?
 3. How are customers segmented using RFM analysis?
-4.How do discounts impact profitability?
+4. How do discounts impact profitability?
-5.Which shipping mode delivers the best value?
+5. Which shipping mode delivers the best value?
-6.Which products generate losses?
+6. Which products generate losses?
-7.How does shipping cost affect overall profit?
+7. How does shipping cost affect overall profit?
 *Insights derived from 12+ SQL analyses.*

 -----